ansibleguy/collection_opnsense/docs/source/modules/webproxy.rst

     "log_target","string","false","file","\-","One of: 'file', 'file_extendend', 'file_json', 'syslog', 'syslog_json'.
 Send log data to the selected target.
 When syslog is selected, facility local 4 will be used to send messages of info level for these logs"
     "log_ignore","list","false","\-","\-","Type subnets/addresses you want to ignore for the access.log"
-    "dns_servers","list","false","\-","\-","IPs of alternative DNS servers you like to use" "dns_prio_ipv4","boolean","false","false","dns_ipv4_first","This option reverses the order of preference to make Squid contact dual-stack websites over IPv4 first.
-Squid will still perform both IPv6 and IPv4 DNS lookups before connecting.
-This option will restrict the situations under which IPv6 connectivity is used (and tested) and will hide network problems which would otherwise be detected and warned about"
-    "use_via_header","boolean","false","true","\-","If set (default), Squid will include a Via header in requests and replies as required by RFC2616"
+    "dns_servers","list","false","\-","\-","IPs of alternative DNS servers you like to use" "use_via_header","boolean","false","true","\-","If set (default), Squid will include a Via header in requests and replies as required by RFC2616"
     "pinger","boolean","false","true","\-","Toggles the Squid pinger service.
 This service is used in the selection of the best parent proxy"
     "handling_forwarded_for","string","false","default","forwarded_for_handling, forwarded_for, handle_ff","One of: 'default', 'on', 'off', 'transparent', 'delete', 'truncate'.
 Select what to do with X-Forwarded-For header.
 If set to: 'on', Squid will append your client's IP address in the HTTP requests it forwards.
 By default it looks like X-Forwarded-For: 192.1.2.3; If set to: 'off', it will appear as X-Forwarded-For: unknown; 'transparent', Squid will not alter the X-Forwarded-For header in any way; If set to: 'delete', Squid will delete the entire X-Forwarded-For header; If set to: 'truncate', Squid will remove all existing X-Forwarded-For entries, and place the client IP as the sole entry"